zoggy444/nextjs-cypress-cucumber-example/README.md

 ### Running the Cypress Project

-1. Navigate to the `cypress-cucumber` directory:
+1. Navigate to the `TAS` directory:
    ```bash
    cd ../cypress-cucumber
    ```